How to connect to sharepoint online using powershell

-You can manage sharepoint online using sharepoint admin center which is a graphical user interface (GUI) to manage sharepoint sites, lists, documents and sharepoint settings.
-However, all of it can be managed using command line as well.
+You can manage SharePoint Online using the SharePoint Admin Center, which provides a graphical user interface (GUI) for managing SharePoint sites, lists, documents, and settings.
+However, it’s important to note that all of these tasks can also be managed using the command line interface (CLI).

-Using command line to manage sharepoint online is much quicker specially when you are dealing with 100’s of sharepoint sites.
-For example if you have to disable external sharing on all of your sharepoint sites in the organization, if you will use GUI portal it may take forever to complete the task.
+Using the command line to manage SharePoint Online is much quicker, especially when dealing with hundreds of SharePoint sites.
+For example, if you need to disable external sharing on all your SharePoint sites in the organization, using the GUI portal may take a considerable amount of time to complete the task.

-There are different ways to connect to sharepoint online.
-You can either use Sharepoint online cmdlets or Sharepoint PnP cmdlets to acheive the same goal.
-Sharepoint Online cmdlets will have SPO in the cmdlet name for example: New-SPOSite and sharepoint PnP cmdlets will have PnP in the name for example: New-PnPSite.
+There are different ways to connect to SharePoint Online.
+You can either use SharePoint Online cmdlets or SharePoint PnP cmdlets to achieve the same goal.
+SharePoint Online cmdlets will have ‘SPO‘ in the cmdlet name, for example, ‘New-SPOSite‘ and SharePoint PnP cmdlets will have ‘PnP‘ in the name, for example, ‘New-PnPSite.’

-Before you are able to run any Sharepoint online cmdlets, you will need to Install Sharepoint Online powershell module and before running Sharepoint PnP cmdlets, you will need PnP.Powershell module to be installed on your device.
+Before you can run any SharePoint Online cmdlets, you will need to install the SharePoint Online PowerShell module.
+Similarly, before running SharePoint PnP cmdlets, you must have the PnP.PowerShell module installed on your device.
+Let’s check the steps.

 Install Sharepoint Online Management Shell